peterjnz/icscybertn/SummitInfo.md

-# Speaker/Exhibitor/Panellist Info – NZ ICS/OT Cyber Summit 2023
+# Speaker/Exhibitor/Panellist Info – NZ ICS/OT Cyber Summit 2024
-Thank you for your interest in the NZ ICS/OT Cyber Summit 2023, run by the NZ ICS Cyber Technical Network.
+Thank you for your interest in the NZ ICS/OT Cyber Summit, run by the NZ ICS Cyber Technical Network.

 ## Contents
 About the NZ ICS Cyber Technical Network
 Members
-NZ ICS/OT Cyber Summit 2023
+NZ ICS/OT Cyber Summit 2024
 Call for Presenters (CFP)
 Call for Exhibitors
 Panels